sethpeasley/FRC-Testing-Examples/README.md

 I want to use the methods in the HoodSubsytem class, so I need to fake out the underlying components.
 The method `hoodAngleFinder` seems to be a piece of core functionality, so I'm starting there to add my mocks.
 The hood subsystem should be composable of mutliple sub-sub systems.

+For next year, we should use contstructor injection pattern with hardware.